inspec/inspec/docs-chef-io/content/inspec/signing.md

   platform: os
 ```

-# Advanced Usage
+## Advanced Usage

-## How do I make my own keys?
+### How do I make my keys?

-Most users of signed profiles will not need to make their own keys, unless they wish to create their own signed profiles.
+Most users of signed profiles need not make their keys, unless they wish to create their own signed profiles.
 To generate keys of your own, use the `inspec sign generate-keys` command:

 ```bash
 [cwolfe@lodi temp]$ inspec sign generate-keys --keyname test-03